SteveTheAnimator/Legs/README.md

  **❤️ THANKS FOR OVER 100 DOWNLOADS ❤️**

+## People who used this mod!
+(Make an issue if you don't want your name here!)
+Majora
+musigt

 ## For Starting / Old Developers
 If you want to build this project, follow the steps [HERE](https://github.com/SteveTheAnimator/Legs/blob/main/How%20To%20Build.md)